juliantellez/kubernetes-raspberry/docs/ssh_into_raspberry.md

  - ssh into nodes

     ```sh
-    # ssh into device, pswd is usually "ubuntu"
+    # ssh into device, pswd is usually "raspberry"
-    ssh ubuntu@192.168.0.xx
+    ssh pi@192.168.0.xx
     ```